Biodiesel WWW Encyclopedia

 The following web sites provide more inputs on the various methods to produce bio-diesel, including the transesterification process.

 · Biodiesel Basics (PDF)

-Section 9.
-Plant Oils as Bio-diesel
+Section 10.
+Plant Oils Used for Bio-diesel

 A variety of biolipids (Biolipds are lipids from biological sources.
 Lipids are a class of organic compounds essential for the structure and function of living cells, fats are a subset of lipids, belonging to a subcategory of lipids called triglycerides) can be used to produce biodiesel.
 The main plants whose oils have been considered as feedstock for bio-fuel are: soybean oil, rapeseed oil, palm oil, sunflower oil, safflower oil & jatropha oil.
 Others in the contention are mustard, hemp, castor oil, waste vegetable oil, and in some cases, even algae.
 There is ongoing research into finding more suitable crops and improving oil yield.
 (Biodiesel A Brief Overview From ATTRA provides a table of oil-bearing plants having potential for biodisel)